fmolivato/sarl_atari_pong/README.md

 ## Gaussian Rewards

 In order to address the **sparsity** problem, I implemented a **gaussian smoothing** on the reward signal.
-Since exists a close relationship between the states and the screen's pixels, it make sense to spead the reward spatially by smoothing (e.g. if a specific pixel is a great location to catch the ball than it's reasonable that the near ones are a good positions too).
+Since exists a close relationship between the states and the screen's pixels, it makes sense to spead the reward spatially by smoothing (e.g. if a specific pixel is a great location to catch the ball than it's reasonable that the near ones are a good positions too).

 <p align="center" width="100%">
 <img height="300" src="train_history/punctual_vs_gaussian.png"/>